She gets the facts right at USC Annenberg

 “I read a passage from it almost every night before bed because it makes me reflect on some of the scariest, craziest and best times of my life,” she says.

+Currently, Medina is a graduate student at the University of Southern California Annenberg School for Communication and Journalism.
 Recalling her Redlands years, Medina acknowledges the contributions of her academic and social experiences.
 Her success beyond campus, she says, resulted from both her Redlands education and the positive influence of the “acquaintances, friends, faculty and staff I met during my years as a Bulldog.”